Arthur Pink: Influence

 It is alleged that Pink's personality made it difficult for him to have a successful pastoral ministry.
 He has been criticized for being too individualistic and of too critical a temperament, lacking the benefit of thorough theological discussions with other men of similar gifts.
 One young pastor, Rev. Robert Harbach who corresponded with Pink for years remembered a very different Pink, who possessed a "pastor's heart."
 Pink's correspondence with Harbach (until Pink's failing health ended their correspondence in 1949) was warm, heartfelt and fatherly.
 Early in their correspondence, Pink wrote "I want you to feel perfectly free to call on me for any help I may be able to render you.
 I am in touch with a number of young pastors, and I deem it part of my work, and a privilege, to offer what advice I can."

-Pink's acclaimed contemporary D. Martyn Lloyd-Jones received spiritual benefit from reading Pink and recommended him to others.
+Pink's acclaimed contemporary Martyn Lloyd-Jones received spiritual benefit from reading Pink and recommended him to others.
 To one young minister, he said, "Don't waste your time reading Barth and Brunner.
 You will get nothing from them to aid you with preaching.
 Read Pink."
 But Lloyd-Jones also said, "If I had behaved as Pink did, I would have achieved nothing.
-Nothing at all...
-I had to be very patient and take a very long-term look at things.
+Nothing at all… I had to be very patient and take a very long-term look at things.
 Otherwise I would have been dismissed and whole thing would have been finished."
 Furthermore, without the assistance and companionship of his wife, who dedicated herself completely to him and his work, Pink would have (as he freely admitted) "been overwhelmed" and probably would have achieved little even in writing.

 Theologically Pink was rejected during his lifetime because of his opposition to Arminianism; but after his death, there was a major shift of evangelical opinion towards Calvinistic theology.
 By 1982, Baker Book House had published 22 of Pink's books and sold 350,000 total copies.
 Nevertheless, it was Pink's Sovereignty of God that did "more than any other in redirecting the thinking of a younger generation."
 After Banner of Truth Trust republished it in 1961—modifying it to remove Pink's alleged hyper-Calvinism—the book sold 177,000 copies by 2004.